-- Transfer the mixture to a medium metal bowl.
-Place the bowl in a larger bowl of ice water for 1 hour, making sure not to splash any water.
-Or place the medium bowl in the refrigerator for 3 hours (until the temperature drops to 40 degrees Fahrenheit).
+- Transfer the mixture to a large metal or glass bowl.
+Place the bowl in a smaller bowl of ice water for 1 hour, making sure not to splash any water into the custard (or even quicker, you can pour it into a 1-gallon zip-top bag, seal it, and place the bag in ice water for 30 minutes).
+Alternatively, simply place the bowl in the refrigerator and wait for 3 hours or until the temperature drops to 40 degrees Fahrenheit.

 - Churn according to your ice cream maker instructions, about 25 minutes for soft serve consistency.
 For hard ice cream texture, transfer to a loaf pan or sealed container and freeze in the freezer for at least 2 hours (or up to 4 hours).
 Store in a loaf pan with a parchment sheet over the top or a sealed container for up to 2 weeks.

 - Method: Frozen